 To post on your Instagram Feed:

 Step 1: Click on the “+” icon on the top left.
-It opens Instagram’s in-built camera.
+It opens Instagram’s built-in camera.

-Step 2: Go to the “Post” option on the bottom of your screen.
+Step 2: Go to the “Post” option at the bottom of your screen.

 Step 3: Add pre-clicked or pre-recorded images or videos from your camera roll.

-You can also click or record from the in-built camera.
+You can also click or record from the built-in camera.

 Step 5: Click on the tick on the top right corner.
 And you are done.